andreistefanciprian/demo_slack_bot/README.md

 * Slack Bot based on slack_app_manifest.yaml

 ### Functionality
-* Creates a GitHub issue and posts it in response when the workflow is triggered by users.
+* SlackWorkflowBot: Creates a GitHub issue and posts it in response when the workflow is triggered by users.
+* SlackWatchlistBot:
-* Parses workflow threads older than a specified number of days within the last specified number of days.
+    ** Parses workflow threads older than a specified number of days within the last specified number of days.
-* For matched threads, checks if the GitHub issue is open, labels it with a "watchlist" label, and posts a message with the thread in the watchlist Slack channel.
+    ** For matched threads, checks if the GitHub issue is open, labels it with a "watchlist" label, and posts a message with the thread in the watchlist Slack channel.

 ## Run app